JetBrains/intellij-sdk-docs/topics/ui/principles/empty_state.md

 <p>Correct</p>

 ![](../../../images/ui/empty_state/sql-dialect-after.png)
-*The word “individual” is used in contrast with the project SQL dialect above the table.
+*The word "individual" is used in contrast with the project SQL dialect above the table.
 The verb specified is used instead of added because, in the table, SQL dialects are not added but selected from a drop-down list in the SQL Dialect column.*

 ### 2. Actions to fill the area